Search

 For those attending in person:

-Hotel block available at Embassy Suites by Hilton Bethesda, 6711 Democracy Blvd., Bethesda, MD 20817.
-There will be a shuttle provided by the hotel to take you to and from the NIH Symposium location.
+We have a hotel block available at Embassy Suites by Hilton Bethesda, 6711 Democracy Blvd., Bethesda, MD 20817.
+There will be a shuttle provided by the hotel to take you to NIH Symposium location.
 Please use our LINK to reserve in our block for Symposium pricing.
-Dates will default to March 5–6, but can be adjusted.
-Reservations for the PCEN block MUST be made by Wednesday, February 5th.
+Dates will default to March 22–23 but can be adjusted.
+Reservations for the PCEN block MUST be made by Monday, February 23rd.

 POSTER SUBMITTAL INSTRUCTIONS

-We are collecting information for poster submittals through this REDCAP SURVEY.
+We are collecting information for poster submittals with your registration here.
 This information includes:

 • Name, email, institution, etc.